Proving once again, old kimchi is *magic* when cooked: Kimchi Jjim.

 Kimchi Jjim is very versatile.
 Typically, Koreans add pork.
-My mom typically makes Kimchi Jjim with baby back pork ribs.
-But you can add just about any protein — beef, canned tuna, chicken, spam, hot dogs, etc. Or leave out the animal protein altogether and add only tofu.
+But you can add just about any protein — beef, canned tuna, chicken, spam, hot dogs, even tofu!

-Kimchi Jjim can even be cooked and eaten plain.
-Plain Kimchi Jjim was my favorite dish during my lean grad school days.
+Kimchi Jjim can also be eaten plain.
+Plain Kimchi Jjim (which is basically braised kimchi) was my favorite dish during my lean grad school days.
 So good eaten with rice and a hard boiled egg or two!

 Traditionally, Kimchi Jjim is cooked with Pogi Kimchi — traditional whole cabbage kimchi.
 There’s an aesthetic to serving this dish in wedges.